Top 23 cloud computing skills to boost your career in 2023

 2. Programming languages

 Building applications in the cloud often requires knowledge of mainstream programming languages and the ability to write code to build, deploy and manage applications.
-Among the most common programming languages are Java, JavaScript and Python, which are well suited for cloud-based software.
-Developing database powered applications requires familiarity with SQL and data structure concepts, including data schemas.
+The most common programming languages include Java, JavaScript and Python, which are well-suited for cloud-based software.
+Developing database-powered applications requires familiarity with SQL and data structure concepts, including data schemas.

-APIs are widely used in modern software development both on premises and in the cloud.
-APIs enable different services and applications to interact with one another for data exchange.
-Building, linking and integrating different workloads in the cloud often requires the use of APIs.
-As a cloud professional, you must be adept at coding these APIs and the links used to integrate workloads into the cloud.
+APIs are widely used in modern software development, both on-premises and in the cloud.
+APIs enable different services and applications to interact for data exchange.
+Building, linking and integrating different workloads in the cloud often requires using APIs.
+As a cloud professional, you must be adept at coding these APIs and the links that integrate workloads into the cloud.
 The most common types of APIs used in the cloud are REST and GraphQL.

 4. Database management

-The major cloud providers all have multiple types of database services, including relational database, NoSQL, graph database and data warehouse offerings.
+The database is one of the most universal application services in the cloud today.
+Cloud databases offer organizations the advantage of readily available managed offerings with a high degree of scalability.
+All major cloud providers have multiple types of database services, including relational database, NoSQL, graph database and data warehouse offerings.
 Understanding the different database types, how they work and what they enable is a critical skill set for aspiring cloud professionals.

 5. Network management

-In today's cloud environments, the days when developers and operations support personnel worked in their own silos are long gone.
-DevOps is the practice of harmonizing and integrating development and operations activities throughout the entire software development and application service lifecycle, including design, development and production support.
+In modern cloud environments, developers and operations support personnel no longer work in silos.
+DevOps is the practice of harmonizing and integrating development and operations activities throughout the entire software development and application service lifecycle, from design to development to production support.
 This approach significantly reduces time to market for applications and eliminates unnecessary bottlenecks.
-DevOps workflows also commonly involve the use of CI/CD services in the cloud, as well as observability and monitoring for operations.
+DevOps workflows also commonly involve continuous integration/continuous deployment (CI/CD) services in the cloud, as well as observability and monitoring for operations.

 7. Machine learning and AI